Approx. Time Difference

 Do not hesitate to report difficulties to the UCEAP Program Director or staff.
 Concerns should be aired immediately so that a minor incident will not become a major problem.
 Something that causes upset or even rage may be the result of a cultural misunderstanding that the Program Director and staff may be able to help explain and resolve.

 It is not possible to have guests visit you during the time of the homestay.
 The host family will only accommodate UCEAP students.

-Meals will be provided for you during the entire program.
-During program-related travel, including the field trip, meals will be prepared for the group or you will receive a cash allotment to cover basic meals at restaurants.
+Meals will be provided during the entire program.
+During program-related travel, meals will be prepared for the group or you will receive a cash allotment to cover basic meals at restaurants.
 The food served at the field station is basic, with dishes consisting of rice and beans, vegetables, chicken, fish, and occasionally beef.
-Vegetarians, vegans, and gluten-free diets will be accommodated.
+Vegetarians and vegans will be accommodated.
 You may also buy snacks from shops in Monteverde, Santa Elena, and surrounding areas, including locally made dairy products.
 Many vegetarians have participated in this program.
 Be sure to let UCEAP know of your nutrition preferences or requirements well in advance; most requests can be accommodated.

 Refer on your own to some travel resources about Costa Rica and Central and South America.
 These might include Lonely Planet